peteroupc/peteroupc.github.io/bernsupp.md

 The algorithms for general factory functions work with two sequences of polynomials: one converges from above to a function _f_(_&lambda;_), the other from below, where _f_ is a continuous function that maps the interval (0, 1) to (0, 1).
 (These two sequences form a so-called _approximation scheme_ for _f_.)
 One requirement for these algorithms to work correctly is called the _consistency requirement_:

-- The difference between one polynomial and the previous one must have non-negative Bernstein coefficients (once the latter polynomial is elevated to the same degree as the other).
+- For each sequence, the difference between one polynomial and the previous one must have non-negative Bernstein coefficients (once the latter polynomial is elevated to the same degree as the other).

 The consistency requirement ensures that the polynomials converge monotonically to the target function.
 Unfortunately, the reverse is generally not true; even if the upper polynomials "decrease" and the lower polynomials "increase" to _f_, this does not mean that the scheme will ensure consistency.
 And indeed this is the case for many approximation schemes given in the literature.
 The following are schemes with counterexamples to the consistency requirement.